 Research suggests that the front airbags have saved over 40,000 lives since they were introduced back in the 1970s.
-In case of an accident or collision, the front airbags play their major role in protecting the driver from any head injury and even other parts of the body.
+In case of an accident or collision, the front airbags play a major role in protecting the driver from any head injuries and even injuries to other parts of the body.

 However, a lot of drivers have complained that the airbag light in their car starts to blink without any reason and it is often ignored.
 This leaves the driver at serious risk in case the car experiences a collision and the airbags do not engage.

-In this article, we will discuss some of the common symptoms you might face when the airbag sensor becomes faulty and starts to malfunction.
+In this article, we will discuss some of the common symptoms you might face when the airbag sensor becomes faulty and starting to malfunction.